 Example of a Boilerplate

 Depending on where you are planning to distribute your book press release, you might want to add contact information to the end of the press release.
 If you are using a newswire service, as we will talk about in step 9, you will most likely need to add basic contact information to the bottom of the press release.

 8. Check Your Formatting

-As you finish writing your press release, you should check to be sure you’ve followed some basic formatting.
+As you finish writing your press release, you should check to be sure you’ve followed some basic formatting guidelines.
 If your formatting isn’t correct, many journalists will not look at it because it will seem to lack credibility.
 Read over your press release to be sure that each of the industry standards we have gone over have been adhered to.

 Make the Timeline Clear

 If your press release is ready to be distributed, you should include the words “FOR IMMEDIATE RELEASE” at the top of your press release.

 When it is in your press release, it will look like this:

 If you want the media to hold this press release until a certain time, that is called an “embargoed” release.
 In that case, you would want to put the words “Embargoed for Release” and then add your date and time you want the articles to go live.

 When you do an embargoed press release it will look like this: